iriver03/iriver03/README.md

 - 🌱 I’m currently learning, well...not much lmao, just basic programming languages
 - 💞️ I’m looking to collaborate on ill collab on anything if you need someone, as long as its not art or drawing
 - 📫 How to reach me
--Just pray your words float in the wind, as my teacher once told me
+- Just pray your words float in the wind, as my teacher once told me

 <!---
 iriver03/iriver03 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.